Simplest Possible Process (SPP) for Publishing Documentation

 In most cases, documents should be in markdown format for ease of editing.

-) files will be converted into HTML (.html
+All markdown (.md) files will be converted into HTML (.html) files;

 When using markdown: